srl295/srl295-slides/presentation.md

 --

 - 2016: v6.x+: source tree builds `Intl` by default.
+- Node kept up with latest ICU (backport where possible)

 ???
 And now, ICU is included in the source tree- more on that later.